 Winter is a joyous time filled with excitement, laughter, and merriment.
 Families and friends reunite to break bread, tell stories, and revel in each other’s company.
 With all this going on, the last thing you’d want to deal with is problems with your home exterior.
 Not only is it harder to do repair or maintenance work during the cold season, but the harsh weather conditions can also inflict more intense damage.

 As the saying goes, prevention is better than cure.
-To make sure you’re ready for the winter season, here are the most crucial steps to keep in mind.
+Eager to learn how to prep your house for winter?
+Here are the most crucial steps to keep in mind when preparing house for winter.

 1. Do an Inspection

-Everything starts with an inspection.
+Are you preparing for winter?
+The first thing to do is conduct a full inspection.
 Make sure to thoroughly inspect the exterior of your home to identify any problem areas.
-Take note of even the smallest of issues and have them remedied immediately.
+Take note of even the smallest of issues and have them remedied immediately as you’re getting house ready for winter.
 This will prevent them from snowballing out of control and save you lots of money in the process.

 Of course, not everyone is adept at performing home inspections.
 Sometimes, you just don’t know what to look for.
 The best solution is to hire a home maintenance expert to examine your home for you.
 An expert will be able to spot all potential issues and recommend appropriate action.